 Breaches of the Act, Code of Conduct or a Contract

-Industrial Inspectors from the Labour Relations Division of the Department of Commerce can investigate alleged breaches of the Act, of the Code of Conduct, or of an owner-driver contract.
+Industrial Inspectors from the Labour Relations Division of the Department of Mines, Industry Regulation and Safety can investigate alleged breaches of the Act, of the Code of Conduct, or of an owner-driver contract.
+The contact details for the Department are available on the Department’s website.